 Know Your Client

 KYC is the regulatory process in which we verify a client’s identity by assessing their credentials.
-KYC policies allow us to better comprehend our clients and their clients’ financial dealings, which assists to effectively mitigate and manage uncertainties.
+KYC policies allow us to better comprehend our clients and their clients’ financial dealings, which assists to effectively mitigate and manage risks.

 Our AML compliance programme has many steps, and KYC is the first one.
 KYC is the process applied to verify a client’s identity and comprehend their risk profile, but there are more steps necessary to completely prevent financial crimes.